Book your Japan Tour!

 When you arrive at the Nagano, best to visit the Tourist information counter located at the train station.
 You will be guided towards the entrance to the NaganoDentetsu Line and be handed a train timetable.
 Keep it safe as you will be needing it again on your way back.

-If you have time, walk around the Nagano station as it is the largest train station in Japan.
+If you have time, walk around the Nagano station, as it’s a large hub for the region.
 We stopped there for lunch and bought some food to have with us for the rest of the journey.
 We checked out Midori, a massive department spread over several stories.
-Here, you can find ready to eat food, fashion, restaurants and gifts.
-You could easily spend a few days walking around the Nagano station and its impressive shops, so make sure you don't lose track of time.
+You can find ready to eat food, fashion, restaurants and gifts.
+You could easily spend a few days walking around the Nagano station and its impressive shops, so make sure you don’t lose track of time.

 Octopus Nagano Station